ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 * Select "Desktop development with C++".
 * Click 'Modify' again.
 * You could *probably* go into "Individual Components" and install "C++ CMake tools for Windows" and "Windows 11 SDK" only, but the entire "Workload" is only 1.75GB and it's not worth the hassle to figure out what you need and what you don't.
-* There's also a way, I'm sure to [Use command-line parameters to install Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio?view=vs-2022#use-winget-to-install-or-modify-visual-studio), but I'm not too proud to use the menus.
+* There's also a way, I'm sure to [Use command-line parameters to install Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/use-command-line-parameters-to-install-visual-studio?view=vs-2022#use-winget-to-install-or-modify-visual-studio), but I'm not too proud to use the gui installer.

 # Install Lazygit